 Unconditional promises to give are recognized initially at fair value as contributions revenue in the period such promises are made by donors.
 Fair value is estimated giving consideration to anticipated future cash receipts (after allowance is made for uncollectible contributions) and discounting such amounts at a risk-adjusted rate commensurate with the duration of the donor's payment plan.
 Amortization of the discounts is recorded as additional contributions revenue.

 Conditional promises to give are not recognized as contribution revenue and receivables until the conditions have been substantially met.
-There were no conditional promises outstanding as of August 31, 2020 and 2019.
+Conditional promises outstanding for the years ended August 31, 2021 and 2020 were \$149,500 and \$-0-, respectively.